Loading... Please wait...

 They are popular in automatic tool tipping applications.
 Generally the performance is not as good as the correct grade of tungsten carbide but they can be welded on and ground automatically more readily than shaped tungsten carbide.
 The labor savings are considered to offset the additional expense of the material and the reduced wear.

-Hardfacing alloys Such as Talonite or Stellite® form tungsten carbides which give them a lot of their strength and wear resistance.
+Hardfacing alloys such as Stellite® form carbides which give them a lot of their strength and wear resistance.
 These are Cobalt -Chromium alloys.
-When it is welded on the Chromium and Molybdenum combine chemically with the carbon to form Chromium tungsten carbide and Molybdenum tungsten carbide.
-This gives Talonite superior wear resistance.
-The cobalt forms a soft and strong matrix that holds the tungsten carbide grains in place.
+When they are welded on the Chromium and Molybdenum combine chemically with the carbon to form Chromium carbide and Molybdenum carbide.
+This gives them good wear resistance.

-Tungsten carbide (Mostly tungsten carbides - also titanium, chromium, tantalum)
+Tungsten Carbide (Mostly tungsten carbides - also titanium, chromium, tantalum added)

 These materials were developed in Germany and popularized during World War II because tungsten was scarce.
 You could machine more metal if you made tungsten carbide than if you used it for High speed steel.
 You can typically cut three to 10 times faster with tungsten carbide than you can with high-speed steel.